skulshreshtha/skulshreshtha.github.io/aboutme.md

 It has been a great experience so far which led me from making simple reports to advanced dashboards in Excel to building end-to-end analytic apps, automating analyses & utilizing machine-learning techniques for predicting customer behaviour, designing pricing offers, and to using stochastic modelling for revenue/budget forecasting & market sizing.

-### Why create this website?

-Well, I always wanted to have a web page of my own.
-Thanks to GitHub, I can own one for free!!
-Other than that, this website serves 2 purposes:
-- It reduces my brain's load by keeping a track of everything that I found useful or have worked upon.
-I don't need to remember everything
-- It provides a platform using which I can connect with people on similar path, help others by sharing my experiences, and learn from theirs

-Hope you find the content helpful or at least interesting.
-Feel free to connect with me using any channels you feel comfortable.
+Apart from my career and professional interests, I enjoy reading, watching movies, cooking, and travelling.
+I sincerely hope you find the content helpful or at least interesting.
+Feel free to connect with me using any of the channels listed at the bottom of every page.